SimFL-Lab/SimFL-Lab.github.io/_pages/research.md

 ### 2013

-[1] S Hong, Andrew L. Johnson, and Brett A. Peters, “ A note on picker blocking models in a parallel-aisle order picking system ”, IIE Transactions , 45(12), 1345-1355 (2013)
+[1] S Hong, AL Johnson, and BA Peters, “ A note on picker blocking models in a parallel-aisle order picking system ”, IIE Transactions , 45(12), 1345-1355 (2013)

 [2] M Ha , S Hong , and W Li, “Predicting the probability of H3K4me3 occupation at a base-pair from the genome sequence context”,Bioinformatics, 29(8), 1199-1205 (2013)